CodingNomads/articles/movie-tweets/movie-analysis-markdown/MovieAnalysisDraft.md

 </div>

-And then you will create a count group which will tell you how many times a movie was rated.
-Because you need to filter out the ones rated less than or equal to 10 times:
+Next you will filter movies having more than 10 ratings.
+But how to find how many times a movie was rated?
+Here `groupby` comes to the rescue.
+After having the counts you will generate a new list called `movie_list` and give the condition of having greater than 10.
+The final touch will be only about getting the indices of the filtered `count_group`:

 ```python